 Please check our Coronavirus page for further details.

-There are a lot of misconceptions about Apprenticeships, HSDC are here to help you sort the myths from the truths!
+There are a lot of misconceptions about Apprenticeships, HSDC is here to help you sort the myths from the truths!

-Wrong!
 Apprenticeships are open to anyone over the age of 16.
-There is no upper age limit, we have HSDC apprentices at school leaver age and people who have been in their roles for a number of years.
-Here at HSDC we have apprentices aged from 16-45!
+There is no upper age limit; we have HSDC Apprentices at school leaver age and people who have been in their roles for a number of years.
+Here at HSDC, we have Apprentices aged from 16-45!

-This isn’t the case at all!
-An Apprenticeship is completely different depending on what industry you are in, but businesses will have guidelines to follow to ensure the apprentice is gaining the skills and knowledge they need to complete the qualification.
+All Apprenticeships are completely different and depend on what industry you are in, but businesses will have guidelines to follow to ensure an Apprentice is gaining the skills, knowledge and behaviours they need to complete the qualification.

-False!
 Apprenticeships offer a ladder of opportunity, so learners can progress from intermediate (Level 2) Apprenticeships right up to Higher Degree Apprenticeships.
-Meaning the same qualifications can be achieved as completing a full-time College or university course.
+Meaning the same qualifications can be achieved as completing a full time College or university course.